michaels0184/SRE_ScreenCloud_Challenge/README.md

 |Profile       |1525           |2          |3           |197031                  |15240137        |
 |Upload-media  |275            |0          |0           |2092026                 |413564759       |
 |Profle        |745            |28         |72          |451304                  |8370824         |

+## SRE Challenge ##

+**Where should engineering focus first to reduce errors?**
+A: The Weather component has the highest count of 500 internal server error message which could be a number of things on the server side.

+**If performance on this box is slow, which service should we investigate first?**
+A: Instagram, as this service is having the highest total count of combined responseTime and 2nd highest count of 500 errors.
+Instagram also has 0 recorded successfull 200 logs found which is concerning and perhaps timing out causing the high response time.
+I would then look at the weather application next as it has the second highest responseTime and the highest 500 error message count.

+**If we were going to split this application into multiple, what setup might give a good effort/reward ratio?**
+A: Due to the nature of upload-media component, it would be wise to split this into it’s own service potentially on another server as it requires the highest no of combined bytes across compared to other components.
+It might be good also splitting Weather into it's own MicroService and keeping both Facebook & Instagram as one as they are similar.